The Cartels and Leniency Review: France

 iv Criminal sanctions

-Criminal sanctions very rarely occur in French law.
-Only those individuals who have fraudulently taken a personal and decisive part in the conception, organisation or implementation of the prohibited practices can be fined up to €75,000 and even sentenced to a four-year term of imprisonment.31 The criminal court may order the undertaking to pay the criminal fine imposed on an employee.32
+Criminal sanctions used to occur very rarely in French law, but the Authority now seems more willing to cooperate with criminal courts in cartel cases.
+Only those individuals who have fraudulently taken a personal and decisive part in the conception, organisation or implementation of the prohibited practices can be fined up to €75,000 and even sentenced to a four-year term of imprisonment.34 The criminal court may order the undertaking to pay the criminal fine imposed on an employee.35

 Since the implementation of Criminal Law No. 2004-204 of 9 March 2004, criminal sanctions (fines only) can now also be imposed on companies infringing Article L420-1 of the FCC.